-The Athletics Department recently underwent a compliance review by the UW System Administration Office of Internal Audit for the 2017-18 academic year.
-No compliance matters were identified in this review.
+The Athletics Department recently underwent a compliance review by the UW System Administration Office of Internal Audit for the 2018-19 academic year.
+The review identified one compliance matter related to the tracking of unofficial visits as an opportunity for improvement.
 For the full report, see Appendix H.

-The Athletics Department reported no Level I or Level II violations (formerly classified as "major" violations) and 15 Level III or Level IV violations (formerly classified as "secondary" violations) to the NCAA in 2017-18.
+The Athletics Department reported no Level I or Level II violations (formerly classified as "major" violations) and 21 Level III or Level IV violations (formerly classified as "secondary" violations) to the NCAA and Big Ten in 2018-19.
 These numbers are consistent with reporting statistics from previous years.
-For a detailed list of reported Level III and Level IV violations, see Appendix J.
+For a detailed list of reported violations, see Appendix J.